Limitations of SGD for Multi-Index Models Beyond Statistical Queries: General Lower Bound

 \begin{restatable}{theorem}{main} Under Assumptions \ref{ass: inputs_all}-\ref{ass: bounded}, let $\delta > 0$, $\bar \kappa\geq 1$, and let $\psi:[0, 1]\to [0,\infty)$ be an increasing function such that $\norm{\nabla_{W} \Lcal(\theta)}_F \leq \psi\left(\norm{P_W P_U}_\op\right)$ for all $\theta$.
 There exist constants $C, c, c' > 0$ (that may depend on $K_1, K_2, K_3, \alpha_2, G$), such that if $d \geq c \bar \kappa^2 m^2 \log\left(\frac{Tdp}{\delta}\right)^2$, $\eta \leq \frac{c'}{\bar \kappa^2\sqrt{md \log\left(Tdp/\delta\right)}}$ and

 then conditioned on $\kappaT \leq \bar \kappa$ it holds with probability at least $1-\delta$ that

 \end{restatable}

 The theorem shows that if the population gradient can be bounded using the alignment, SGD fails to significantly increase alignment with the task subspace across many iterations.
 In particular, until the alignment exceeds the scale $\Theta(\sqrt{\kappaT mp/d})$, the learned representation remains effectively uncorrelated with the task directions.
 The appearance of the scale $1/\sqrt{d}$ reflects the typical alignment between random subspaces in high dimensions, while the square arises from the accumulation of stochastic noise over time.
-We note that the theorem is stated using a value $\bar \kappa \geq 1$ which serves as an inferred upper bound on $\kappaT$.
+The requirement that $m\leq d$ can in some cases be circumvented.
+For example, in the subsequent subsections, for two-layer networks trained with the correlation loss we will allow $m$ to be polynomially large in $d$.
+This is done by applying \thmref{thm: main} to each neuron individually, and using a union bound.
+Lastly, we note that the theorem is stated using a value $\bar \kappa \geq 1$ which serves as an inferred upper bound on $\kappaT$.

 The proof formalizes the intuition presented earlier in Section \ref{sec: capturing_hardness}.
 In the following sections, we instantiate the function $\psi$ for a variety of learning problems, yielding explicit lower bounds on the samples/iterations required for SGD to begin discovering task-relevant features.